How we work to keep your money safe and available at Wise

 How we keep your money available to you even during market turmoil

-In order to mitigate against bank risk, we hold a significant percentage of funds in government bonds, as set out above, which would not be impacted by bank runs.
-The rest of the funds are held in banks in order to provide readily available liquidity, but diversified amongst several large highly rated banks.
+In order to mitigate against our banking partners’ risk, we safeguard a significant percentage of funds in government bonds, or use a comparable guarantee, as set out above, which would not be impacted by bank failures.
+However, we need to hold some of the funds in banks in order to provide readily available liquidity, but this is diversified amongst several large highly rated banks.
 These are listed above.

 We keep our holdings under regular review to ensure the safety and availability of customer funds.